zurutech/pillow-resize/README.md

 ```

 ### Test
-If you want to run also the tests, you need to install also [`gtest`](https://github.com/google/googletest).
+If you want to run also the tests, you need to install [`gtest`](https://github.com/google/googletest).

 ```bash
 cmake -DBUILD_TESTS=ON ..